 The College of Arts & Humanities does not override students into closed courses.
 If the class is full, students should add themselves to the waitlist.
 The registration waitlist is an electronic process that auto-enrolls students in closed classes as seats become available.
 This enables students to get into the classes they want without having to continuously check for possible openings.
 Waitlists operate on a first-come, first-served basis, so this process ensures that students who enroll sooner have a better chance of getting into a closed course.
 For more information regarding the waitlist process, please click here.

 variable credit courses

-If you are interested in enrolling in undergraduate research, internship, or independent study courses, please see your major advisor for information on approval process for these courses.
-Once approved, please bring the completed Undergraduate Registration Agreement (URA) to CAHSA in TCH 159 to be enrolled in the course.
+If you are interested in enrolling in undergraduate research, internship, or independent study courses, please see your major advisor for information on the approval process for these courses.
+Once approved, please bring the completed Undergraduate Registration Agreement (URA) to CAHSA in TCH 159 or email the form to [email protected] to be enrolled in the course.